bluecocoon/courses/cs102/syllabus-and-calendar.md

 ***Note:***

-1. *Communication with students will be  verbal and via email , to help them understand the communication techniques.*
+1. *Communication with students will be  verbal and via email, to help them understand the communication techniques.*
 2. *Every student will have to revert via emails for each project deliverables initially and later (post Session 4) need to commit them in Git.*
-3. All the documentation is inline i.e using Java Docs.
+3. All the documentation is inline i.e. using Java Docs.
-4. IDE (i.e Eclipse) will be used right from Session 1.
+4. IDE (i.e. Eclipse) will be used right from Session 1.
 Initially it will be used as a text editor and gradually use it as IDE.